TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Administrators/Index.rst

 For Integrators
 ===============

+The role of a TYPO3 Integrator is that of someone who's responsibilities include the installation, configuration and ongoing maintenance of a TYPO3 based website.

+Below are several examples of common tasks required By Integrators.

 .. tip::

-   Read `TYPO3 CMS Certified Integrator <https://typo3.org/certification/integrator/>`__
-   to learn what the TYPO3 Association defines as integrator.
+   Visit the `TYPO3 CMS Certified Integrator <https://typo3.org/certification/integrator/>`__ page to find out more about what is required to become an certified TYPO3 CMS Integrator.

-If you want to learn how to professionally setup or maintain TYPO3 websites, you can look at the following resources:

 .. _site-handling: